Design and development of optical modules for the BUTTON-30 detector: Assembly procedure

 The next step was to thoroughly mix the two components of the optical gel in equal amounts.
 This process inevitably introduced air bubbles into the mixture.
 To remove the bubbles, the mixed gel was poured into the front half and degassed under vacuum for 20 minutes (Figure~\ref{fig:12-degassing}).

 Once degassing was complete, the acrylic lid was removed.
 The PMT, secured in the holder, was lowered into the gel.
 The rig and holder were adjusted so that a gap of 4\,mm was maintained between the photocathode and the front hemisphere, allowing the gel to spread uniformly over the photocathode surface.
 This procedure was completed within the 30-minute work time of the mixed gel specified by the manufacturer.
 Once positioned, the PMT and holder were left for 24 hours to allow the gel to cure.
+The room temperature and humidity during curing was around $24 \pm 2~^\circ\mathrm{C}$ and $45 \pm 5\%$ respectively.